• Contact Us

 A kilowatt is a measure of 1,000 watts of electrical power.
 And your energy usage is measured in kilowatt hours (kWh).
 One kWh is the amount of energy you use if you kept a 1,000 watt appliance running for an hour.

-Here is another popular example: A 100-watt light bulb operating for ten hours would use one kilowatt-hour.
+Here is another popular example: A 100-watt light bulb operating for 10 hours would use one kilowatt-hour.

 Many homeowners across America use roughly 4,000 watts to power up household appliances.
 Again, that’s a 4 kW solar system.
 But don’t forget about the components and energy nuances described above.
 They all have a say in what your solar system will cost.
 You could need an 8 kW system to meet your family’s energy needs, and some families have up to a 10 kW solar system.

-Four kilowatt-hours of energy (or 4,000 watts) is enough to watch television for 40 hours, vacuum for four hours, wash 48 pounds of laundry, or work on your computer for 20-40 hours.
+Four kilowatt-hours of energy (or 4,000 watts) is enough to watch television for 40 hours, vacuum for four hours, wash 48 pounds of laundry, or work on your computer for 20 to 40 hours.
 So if you purchased a 4kW solar system, this is what you could do with the amount of energy supplied by your solar panel installation.4

 Yes, we realize most people won’t want to vacuum for four hours, but as we mentioned, a professional solar advisor will help you determine what size solar system fits your home's energy needs.
 See our solar plans for details on our residential solar power pricing and features.